← Guides

 Temp range1035°CFlocculationlowFlavour profileFloral, fruity, isoamyl acetate, high ester

-K1-V1116 is one of the few commercially available strains with confirmed fructophilic character (enhanced fructose transport capacity).
-This makes it the strain of choice for high-fructose honey varieties — acacia, tupelo, lavender, sage — where standard strains stall at the 1/3 sugar break.
-Beyond the fructophilic advantage, K1-V1116 is also the highest ester producer in the Lalvin portfolio, generating significant isoamyl acetate (banana/pear) and other fruity/floral esters.
+K1-V1116 is one of the few commercially available strains with confirmed fructophilic character, meaning it is capable of enhanced fructose conversion.
+This makes it a strong choice for high-fructose honey varieties like acacia, tupelo, lavender, sage, where other strains can stall at the 1/3 sugar break.
+Beyond the fructophilic advantage, K1-V1116 is a high ester producer , generating significant isoamyl acetate (banana/pear) and other fruity/floral esters.
 This can enhance or overwhelm a mead depending on the style — it suits aromatic traditional meads and melomels, less so subtler varieties.
-Low nitrogen demand and broad temperature tolerance (10–35°C) make it operationally easy.
-Note: low flocculation means the mead will be slow to clear naturally — bentonite or other fining at the end of fermentation is advisable.
-Source: Scott Labs 2025–2026 Handbook.
+It has a low nitrogen demand and broad temperature tolerance so is versatile but low flocculation means the mead will be slow to clear naturally — bentonite or other fining at the end of fermentation is advisable.

 Use in calculator →